 16. Tiled Bar

 This tiled bar features a shelf at the back where all the bottles and garnishes can be stored.
+It looks kind of old-fashioned but an elegant one at that.
 Why not DIY one in time for your next weekend party?

 Dave’s tip: Don’t forget to place grout sealer once the grout has cured.

 Give your kids a picnic table suited for their size.
 It’s nice to have something where the kids can eat comfortably, sit down and chat, as well as a place to rest after an entire afternoon of playtime.

 Dave’s tip: Keep a speed square by your side for this project.
 You’ll need it to check if all the angles are right.

 This pallet furniture set is one way to keep your backyard patio furniture uniform in design.
 By the way, don’t forget to put wheels on the legs of the table to make it easier to change positions on your patio.
 Choose the best patio umbrellas big enough to cover your desired amount of space.